tireddy2/pqc-kem-eap-aka-fs/draft-ra-emu-pqc-eapaka-fs.md

       *  EAP-Response: It contains the ciphertext (ct) from the PQC KEM Encapsulation function from the EAP peer.

    Because the length of the attribute must be a multiple of 4 bytes,the sender pads the Value field with zero bytes when necessary.
 To retain the security of the keys, the sender SHALL generate a fresh value for each run of the protocol.

+# Security Considerations

+ML-KEM is believed to be IND-CCA secure based on multiple analyses.
+The ML-KEM variant and its underlying components should be selected consistently with the desired security level.
+For further clarity on the sizes and security levels of ML-KEM variants, please refer to the tables in Sections 12 and 13 of {{?I-D.ietf-pquip-pqc-engineers}}.

+The security of the ML-KEM algorithm depends on a high-quality random number generator.
+For further discussion on random number generation, see {{?RFC4086}}.

+In general, good cryptographic practice dictates that a given ML-KEM key pair should be used in only one EAP session.
+This practice mitigates the risk that compromise of one EAP session will compromise the security of another EAP session and is essential for maintaining forward security.

 # IANA Considerations